chibiboba/JS-202/My Notes/Lesson 5 Notes.md

 }
 ```

-[Can I Use](https://caniuse.com/#feat=css-appearance) shows acceptance of the `none` value by around 95% of browsers now in use.
+- [Can I Use](https://caniuse.com/#feat=css-appearance) shows acceptance of the `none` value by around 95% of browsers now in use.
 Given the acceptance rate, this feature is unlikely to go away, but it remains experimental, so use it with caution.

 Now that we've got the basic styling out of the way let's move on to styles that specifically apply to top-and-bottom and side-by-side positioning of the labels and inputs.

+#### top-and-bottom label/input

-Of the two orientations, top-and-bottom is easier to work with and typically more flexible.
-Our first example shows how to use top-and-bottom label/input pairs:
+- Of the two orientations, top-and-bottom is easier to work with and typically more flexible.
+- Our first example shows how to use top-and-bottom label/input pairs:
+  - All we have to do is convert the label and input items to block elements.
+The `width` property makes them both take up all available room, though the label field doesn't show this visibly.

 ```html
 <form action="#" class="styled-form top-to-bottom">